researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

    prevState: {...}
  },
  toasts: {...},
- user: {
+ account: {
     ...,
     acceptedDisclaimer: true|false, //flag whether the user has accepted the ToS etc. already. (default is false) },
+ view: {
      showRdf: true|false, //flag that is true if rawData mode is on (enables rdf view and rdf links) (default is false)
      showClosedNeeds: true|false, //flag whether the drawer of the closedNeeds is open or closed (default is false)
      showMainMenu: true|false, //flag whether the mainmenu dropdown is open or closed (default is false)
- showModalDialog: true|false, //flag whether the omnipresent modal dialog is displayed or not (default is false)
+     showModalDialog: true|false, //flag whether the omnipresent modal dialog is displayed or not (default is false) }
  modalDialog: {
    caption: string, //header caption of the modal dialog
    text: string,